 Active way of learning

 In addition to the lectures you will follow tutorials.
-Tutorials consist of a small group of people, around 20 per group, and allow you to have an interactive session with each other.
-In tutorials you are stimulated to apply the the theoretical knowledge together with your other classmates and the teacher.
+Tutorials consist of a small group of people, around 25 students per group, and allow you to have an interactive session with each other.
+In tutorials you are stimulated to apply the theoretical knowledge together with your other classmates and the teacher.
 Not only is this a more fun way to learn, you will also develop your argumentation style and become better in formulating your opinion.

 ECs stands for European Credits.
 With each course you can earn a certain amount of credits.
 One EC usually means 28 hours of studying per week.
 A course of 5 EC hence means to you are expected to spend 140 hours per term on the course.